Catholic Pilgrimage Sites Worldwide

 Holy Land • Asia

-Mount Carmel in Haifa is sacred to Catholics as the home of Elijah's Cave and the world headquarters of the Carmelite Order, founded by hermits in the 12th century.
+Mount Carmel holds Elijah's Cave and the headquarters of the Carmelite Order, whose first hermits settled on the mountain.

 Hanceville